MycroftAI/documentation/docs/mycroft-technologies/mycroft-skills-kit.md

 # Mycroft Skills Kit

-The Mycroft Skills Kit - `msk` - is a Python-based utility that has been created to make it easier for **Skill** Authors to create, test and submit **Skills** to the [Mycroft Skills Repo](https://github.com/mycroftai/mycroft-skills).
+The Mycroft Skills Kit - `msk` - is a Python-based utility that has been created to make it easier for **Skill** Authors to create, test and submit **Skills** to the [Skills Marketplace](https://market.mycroft.ai).
 We hope this utility helps to shorten the development cycle, and remove some of the tedious parts of **Skill** creation.

 `msk` currently supports the following features: